Welcome to MCECS!

 Wireless internet access at MCECS is part of the overall campus network, and can be connected to using OIT’s wi-fi instructions.
 Note that you will need to authenticate using your Odin credentials, not your MCECS credentials, even if you’re physically in MCECS.
 Using the wi-fi does not require that you register your computer in advance.
 To use the wired internet, you will first need to register the computer you wish to use so our network will recognize it and allow it access.
 You can do this on our host registration page.
 (When registering a laptop, select the “roaming” option to make the form much shorter.)
 Note that not all network jacks are configured to be usable by laptops; the ones which are usually have labels saying so.
 If you’ve registered your laptop and it’s still not getting connectivity, submit the laptop jack form to request that a jack be activated for laptop use.
 If you’re using a stationary computer and wish to move it to a different network jack (such as when rearranging an office), be sure to submit a move host request to ensure that networking will still work at the new location.
 Visit My Hosts in Intranet, select the machine in question, and then press the “Move” button and fill in the details.

-You can use Remote Desktop to connect to our terminal server.
-Software on the terminal server is mostly the same as on our Windows lab computers.
-One notable exception is Microsoft Office, which is absent for licensing reasons; instead, the terminal server has LibreOffice.
-Many restricted-access Windows computers (such as lab and office machines) have also been configured to allow remote access.
-If you’d like us to enable it on your machine, just ask.
+You can use Remote Desktop (RDP) to connect to remotely accessible Windows systems in MCECS.
+RDP can be used for accessing the Remote Lab as well as the Windows Terminal Server.
+Many restricted-access Windows computers (such as research lab and office machines) have also been configured to allow remote access.
+If you’d like us to enable it on your Windows computer, just ask.